-"Gentlemen, thank you for giving your beautiful afternoon to help an old man clean up his yard."
+"This paint might come off with some cleaner and scrubbing.
+I help my dad paint houses all the time."
+While the crew cleaned the house, Mr. Scott ordered pizzas.
+"Men, thank you for giving your beautiful afternoon to help an old man clean up his yard."
 Joe nodded.

-"Sir, your yard always looks nice, and my Mom says you make the neighborhood a better place.
+"Sir, your yard always looks nice, and my mom says you make the neighborhood a better place.
 She loves your flowers."
 "Please tell her to stop by and chat anytime, and boys, that goes for you, too."
 "Mr. Scott, we'll be here in the morning.
 If I know Jimmy he will be painting the fence, and if all of us pitch in to help he'll be free to play baseball after lunch."
 Joe turned to Jimmy.

 "Deal?"

-Jimmy stretched.
+Jimmy stretched his aching arms.
 The day's work had made him tired, but it was a good tired.

 "It's a deal, Joe."